aws-samples/aws-bootstrap-kit-examples/source/4-landing-page-with-feedback-api/README.md

     ```
 Deployed the CDK app into our dev account.

-1. Went to the directory with your CDK stack, login using SSO and deploy the stack.
+1. Went to the directory with your CDK stack, login using IAM Identity Center and deploy the stack.

     ```bash
     $ aws sso login --profile dev